CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Setup-NVLink-Ethernet-Combined-Cluster-Beta.md

 ```
 9. Run the `netq install cluster worker-init <ssh-key>` command on each non-master node.

 10. Create a JSON template using the installation command for your deployment model.
 Run `netq install combined config generate` on your master node to generate a template for the cluster configuration JSON file.
 This command creates a template with three nodes by default.
 To change the number of nodes, specify the number in the command itself.
-For example, `netq install combined config generate 6` creates a JSON template with fields for six nodes.
+For example, `netq install combined config generate nodes 6` creates a JSON template with fields for six nodes.

 ```
 nvidia@netq-server:~$ netq install combined config generate